-Dromornis stirtoni, the largest of the ‘mihirungs’ (an Aboriginal word for ‘giant bird’), stood up to 3m high and had a cranium wider and higher than it was long due to a powerful big beak, leading Australian paleontologists to look inside its brain space to see how it worked.
+Dromornis stirtoni, the largest of the ‘mihirungs’ (an Aboriginal word for ‘giant bird’), stood up to 3m (10 feet) high and had a cranium wider and higher than it was long due to a powerful big beak, leading Australian paleontologists to look inside its brain space to see how it worked.

 The new study, just published in the journal Diversity, examined the brains of the extinct giant mihirungs or dromornithid birds that were a distinctive part of the Australian fauna for many millions of years, before going extinct around 50,000 years ago.